Taiping Island: Facilities

 Taiping Island has four existing wells.
 The proportion of fresh water in them is 99.1, 75.8, 97.5, and 96.8 percent, respectively, averaging 92.3 percent.
-About 65 metric tons of water can be pumped from these wells daily to provide drinking water and meet cooking and everyday needs.
+About 65 t of water can be pumped from these wells daily to provide drinking water and meet cooking and everyday needs.
 Apart from well water, there are water-retaining facilities mainly used for farming.

 Since December 2014, the island has been powered by a 40 kWp photovoltaic power station with a 612 kW storage facility that will generate an estimated 50MWh per year.
 The project was divided into two phases: the first phase was completed in December 2011; and the second in December 2014.
-The entire solar power system will generate an estimated 189,492 kWh per year, saving an estimated 49,000 litres of diesel fuel per year.
+The entire solar power system will generate an estimated 189,492 kWh per year, saving an estimated 49,000 l of diesel fuel per year.
 It was funded by the Ministry of Economic Affairs.

 The Taiping Island Airport features an airstrip which caters for C-130 transport planes of the ROC Air Force, with one sortie arriving every two months.
 No re-fueling facilities are available.
 Depending on sources, the runway is either 1150 or 1200 metres (approx. 1300 yards) long, 30 m wide, and has a large hard-standing area capable of accommodating two C-130 aircraft.
 The island also has a helicopter platform.

 Additional facilities located on the island include a shelter for fishermen, a hospital (including a civilian doctor), satellite telecommunications facilities, radar surveillance equipment, and other communications equipment.
 Five public telephones are connected via satellite.
 The island also has Internet connectivity.
 Mobile phone reception is available for individuals with international roaming; a signal from China Mobile can be accessed from a GSM base station located on PRC-occupied Nanxun Reef.
 In 2013, Taiwan's Chunghwa Telecom established a satellite-based cellular base station on the island to provide the coast guard with communication services.

 The ROC maintains a large meteorological station on Taiping island.
 The station collects weather information using surface instruments, launching weather balloons daily.
 The ROC Central Weather Bureau has an employee presence on the island.

 Guanyin Temple, built in 1959, and nearby tombstones dating back to the Qing dynasty (which lasted until 1911) can show traces of Chinese activity on the island.